jarmo/candalf/README.md

 cat << 'EOF' > example.org.sh
 #!/usr/bin/env bash

-set -e
+set -Eeuo pipefail
+VERBOSE="${VERBOSE:-""}"
 if [[ "$VERBOSE" != "" ]]; then set -x; fi

 . ${CANDALF_ROOT:="."}/lib/cast.sh
 EOF
 ```

-It's pretty straightforward - it has `set -e` automatically enabled to exit
+It's pretty straightforward - first it has a `shebang` line which instructs
-casting spells as soon as some command fails. `set -x` will be enabled when
-`VERBOSE` mode has been turned on for easier troubleshooting
+Bash to be used as a running shell, then a bunch of important `set` commands (read from
+the shell manual or
+from [this blog post](https://vaneyckt.io/posts/safer_bash_scripts_with_set_euxo_pipefail/) to understand what they're for)
 and `lib/cast.sh` is sourced so that a few Candalf helper functions could be used.
 One important thing to notice here is that the name of the spell book script
 file has to match the domain name of the server you want to cast all the spells.